Frequently Asked Questions

 These "assets" sound like places and programs that appeal only to certain people.
 What does the District do for others?

-Estimates are that the assets serve as many as 10 million residents and visitors a year.
+In 2017, the regional assets were visited by more than 45 million people.
 They are economic generators in their own right supported by hundreds of citizen Board members and volunteers.
-In most cases, the public support received is only a small portion of the funds needed to operate the asset, making the program a truly public private partnership.
+In most cases, the public support received is only a small portion of the funds needed to operate the asset, making the program a truly public-private partnership.

 Are there other “asset Districts” in the country?